Read about the federal scientific research and experimental development tax incentive program.

 The scientific research and experimental development (SR&ED) tax credit is for qualifying corporations that carry on SR&ED in B.C. before September 1, 2014.
-Budget 2014 proposes to extend the SR&ED tax credit to qualifying corporations that carry on SR&ED in B.C. before September 1, 2017.
+Budget 2014 extended the SR&ED tax credit to qualifying corporations that carry on SR&ED in B.C. before September 1, 2017.

 Qualifying corporations that are Canadian-controlled private corporations (CCPCs) may claim a refundable tax credit of 10% of the lesser of: